Let me ask you a question.

 As a result, the long-term benefit of this strategy would be a higher retention rate, as more Millennial employees will be happy with the way you run the company.

-2. Company Benefits: are they Millennial-Friendly?
+2. Company Benefits: are they Millennials-Friendly?

 As far as Millennials are concerned, company benefits aren’t created equal.
-For example, traditional perks like better pay don’t play the role they used to, so higher salaries can still cause a high turnover rate and other unwanted things.
+For example, traditional perks like better pay don’t play the role they used to.
+So higher salaries can still cause a high turnover rate and other unwanted things.

 Here are some of the most important benefits to have: